WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 Yes, Wasabi needs to stay on during CoinJoins, you cannot be offline and still participate in CoinJoins.

-A CoinJoin transaction is different from a normal transaction, where you are the only person signing, and requires many people to sign **the same transaction**.
+A CoinJoin transaction is different from a normal transaction, where you are the only person signing, and requires many people to sign the same transaction at the same time.
-Until all the peers are here, no peer knows what transaction to sign.

 Here is how Wasabi handles different scenarios: